Why Do I Feel So Lonely?

 withdraw from connection

-recognizing old experiences of disconnection
+recognizing early experiences of disconnection

 grieving unmet needs

-releasing inherited burdens
+releasing inherited emotional burdens

-developing healthier boundaries
+restoring healthier boundaries

-allowing ourselves to be seen
+allowing ourselves to be seen and supported

 A Grounded Perspective